aerni/statamic-advanced-seo/README.md

 | `Custom`  | Overwrites the default value with your own  | Your custom value |

 ## Social Images Generator
 The social images generator provides an easy way to add customized images to your entries.
-To get started, make sure that the generator is enabled in the addon’s config.
+To get started, make sure the generator is enabled in the addon’s config.
 Next, head over to `SEO -> Site -> Social Media` and enable the collections you want to generate images for.
 This will add a new `Social Images Generator` section to the selected collections’ defaults blueprint as well as the entry blueprint.
 It will also add a new action to the contextual menu on the collection listing page.

+Activate the newly added toggle to generate the images each time you save the entry.
+If you don't like this behavior, you can generate the images on demand using the action in the contextual menu instead.

 The generator leverages [Browsershot](https://github.com/spatie/browsershot) to convert your template to an image.
 This means that you can design your images like you would a regular template, using variables, tags, partials, etc.